 - Reversing the String:

-Compare the reversed string with the original string s
+Compare the reversed string with the original string s. - Result:

 7. Merge Two Lists into a Dictionary